The Commission on the Integration of Refugees

 Trixie Brenninkmeijer is Chair of the Arise Foundation, an anti-slavery human trafficking…

-Trixie Brenninkmeijer is Chair of the Arise Foundation, an anti-slavery human trafficking organisation, and Vice Chair of the Board of Trustees at the Woolf Institute.
-Trixie has involved herself in many charities, including: driving for meals on wheels; chairing the parish council; board member of the Helen Bamber Foundation supporting AMREF; and lately, involving herself in combatting human trafficking, especially the long-term care of trafficked women and girls from the sex-industry.
+Trixie Brenninkmeijer (Steering Group) was until recently the Chair of the Board of trustees of the Arise Foundation, an anti-slavery and anti-human trafficking organisation, and former Vice Chair of the Board of Trustees at the Woolf Institute.
+Trixie has been involved in many charities, including Driving for Meals on Wheels.
+She was chair of her parish council; board member of the Helen Bamber Foundation supporting AMREF; and lately, has been involved in combatting human trafficking, especially through promoting the long-term care of trafficked women and girls from the sex-industry.

 Jacqui Broadhead